Nodeclipse/www.nodeclipse.org/enide/monster/README.md

 Even after disabling Aptana git GUI implementation, the whole experience was not so good.
 Aptana though has better highlight in CoffeeScript Editor, and nice built-in Terminal(CLI shell).
 Apart from that, if you don't need what they work on (Web IDE with Ruby, PHP, Python), it has little to give.
-Though nice to know & have.
+Though some times nice to know & have.
 Aptana has evolved a bit away from from standard Eclipse, so some Aptana Preferences are not in line with Eclipse.
 So I just wrapped Enide Studio with Coffee TypeScript Editors, leaving making above idea better for unknown future.)